ObsCure9277/LinkQR/README.md

 ### ✅ Downloadable QR Codes
 - Save generated QR codes as PNG images.

+### ✅ Color Picker & Custom Colors
+- Choose and customize the QR code and background colors using a color picker or hex code input.

-### ✅ Neo-Brutalism Design
+### ✅ Upload Logo for QR Code
-- Bold, minimal, and visually striking interface using only black, white, yellow and blue.
+- Upload your own logo to be placed at the center of the generated QR code.

 ### ✅ Responsive Design
 - Works seamlessly on desktop and mobile devices.